rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 instead?
 Then you could concretely explain the returned result.
 -->
 <!-- This notation looks similar to a `match`, but it's not a `match`, so we
 think this would be confusing.
-We've tried to clarify better in the text.
+We’ve tried to clarify better in the text.
 /Carol -->

-The `T` and `E` are generic type parameters; we'll go into generics in more detail in Chapter 10.
+The `T` and `E` are generic type parameters; we’ll go into generics in more detail in Chapter 10.
 What you need to know right now is that `T` represents the type of the value that will be returned in a success case within the `Ok` variant, and `E` represents the type of the error that will be returned in a